Most Expensive Bicycle

 I wonder if I could auction off my bicycle for that much, or even for a tenth of that price?
 Perhaps if I covered it with oak leaves and lacquered them into the paint?
 Hmm….where is that can of lacquer?

-If you like this article, please give us a star rating at the top of the article and like it on Facebook.
+If you like this article, please give us a like on Facebook.